LeonidDybowski/hse_project_group/README.md

 <h3> Alignments </h3>

-It can be noted that only the amino acid alignment turned out to be of high quality.
+Only the amino acid alignment turned out to be of high quality.

 <details><summary>Amino acid alignment for cluster 7</summary>